floatschedule/sre-interview-assignment/README.md

 ## Basic Requirements

-- The application should run tests before building.
-- If the tests fail the application shouldn't build a new release image.
-- If the tests pass the application should build a new release image, but only if this is a merge to the master branch.
+- If the tests pass the application should build a new release image.
 - Tests should run against all branches.
 - If you run short of time please take time to write down what else you would have liked to have done.

+## Image Registry

+ttl.sh is a free registry which we'd advise to use in this assignment with a low TTL (1m): https://ttl.sh

 ## Evaluation Criteria

 Your solution will be evaluated based on the following criteria:

 - **Usability:** Adding PR comments for failing tests, considering integrating notification events or other useability actions that could support our development teams in making them more efficient.
 - **Security Best Practices:** Follow general security best practices.
-Use your best judgement to determine what the boundaries should be, don't store confidential information publicly accessible.
+Use your best judgement to determine what the boundaries should be.
 - **Scalability and Robustness:** Design your solution to be scalable and robust, considering factors like performance, error handling, and scalability.
 - **Maintainability of Code:** Write clean, modular, and maintainable configuration with appropriate documentation and comments.
 - **Git Commit Best Practices:** Contribute to the repository using Git commit best practices, making logical and granular commits.